vgteam/sv-genotyping-paper/whole-genome/toil-experiments/HGSVC.md

 ## Running
 ```
 # Construct all graphs and indexes.
-Haploid vcfs from ../haps/haps.urls must have been downloaded into ../haps
 ./construct.sh -c ${CLUSTER}1 ${JOBSTORE}1 ${OUTSTORE}

 # Simulate a GAM and fastq from the two HG00514 haplotypes